Curriculum learning for data-driven modeling of dynamical systems: Results

 A known initial condition is first considered.
 As can be seen from the top row (left column) where it is plotted against the truth (red), the $\recshort$ model allows a reasonable quality of the prediction (plotted in blue) over a significant time horizon of about 6 Lyapunov times (7 time units).
 Since training the models is achieved via a stochastic procedure, \textit{e.g.} stochastic gradient descent and random initialization of the parameters, and the landscape of the loss function is not globally convex, the underlying optimization problem ends up in a local optimum and bears an aleatoric contribution.
-To strengthen the above conclusions, we hence consider an ensemble of 100 identical independent models and evaluate their performance.
+To strengthen the above conclusions to account for the statistical uncertainty of neural network modeling, we hence consider an ensemble of 100 identical independent models and evaluate their performance \cite{agarwal2021deep}; the final evaluation is thus based on an aggregate metric that allows to provide a robust assessment of the relative performance across different trainings based on the different datasets.
 The right column of Fig.~\ref{Fig_tempevo} shows the mean and standard deviation of the prediction of the ensemble of models for the same conditions as in the left column.
-From the top row, it is clear that the prediction of the ensemble of models is very consistent and that the learning is robust.
+From the top row, one may deduce that the prediction of the ensemble of models is very consistent and that the learning is robust.
 With the same short training set $\tsetshort$, the trained model is now evaluated on an initial condition not contained in the training data, see Fig.~\ref{Fig_tempevo} middle row.
 Compared with the previous situation (top row), the performance is seen to deteriorate, both for a single model (left column) and in average (right).
 In particular, the time horizon before the prediction significantly differs from the truth is much shorter, indicating a poor generalizability properties.
 When more training data are used, $\tsetergo$, the resulting model remains accurate over a long time horizon even when predicting from an unknown initial condition, as seen from Fig.~\ref{Fig_tempevo} (bottom row).
 Again, this is a reliable finding as evidenced from the ensemble performance seen on the right column.